 course of several days to ensure the fluid has been removed.

 Other Treatment Options

-Other treatment methods to reduce pain may be used in conjunction with treatment of the infection.
-These methods include:
+Other treatment methods to reduce pain may be used along with treatment

-- using non-steroidal anti-inflammatory medications (NSAIDs)
+- using nonsteroidal anti-inflammatory drugs

 - resting the joint

 Infectious arthritis is a very treatable condition if it’s treated

 early and aggressively.
 You’ll most likely see an improvement in your symptoms